 So these are things, opinions, ideas, theories, theses, positions that you will encounter on these pages if you take the time to read through.
 And they are in no particular order.

 - Far from being embarrassed by the Baptist, the writers of the gospels sought to enhance and expand upon the connexion to John.
 Paul does not mention John.
 Mark has him baptizing Jesus.
 Luke says they were related.
 This is not how the arc bends if later followers are embarrassed by a connexion.
 The embarrassing character shrinks, receding into the background; his role does not expand.

 - There was no Q. This is, technically, a minority opinion.
 It has been argued in polite scholarship, and there are legitimate scholars who hold and argue this position.
 But it’s significant.

 - Jesus was not from Nazareth.
 I have never seen this suggested anywhere.
 As far as I know, no one has ever bothered to question Jesus’ provenance.
 It has simply been taken on, well, faith that he was from Nazareth.
 I would suggest a close reading of the text indicates that he was actually born and raised in Caphernaum.

 - Matthew was a pagan himself.
 Too much of his attitude, and his world-view is more consistent with paganism, rather than Judaism.
-Like the divine human, the son of a god.
+The most significant example is the idea of a divine human, the son of a god.

 - Mark pays great attention to the ritual magic of Jesus.
 He describes several instances in which Jesus needed to use outside materials, like mud made with his spit, or when the power worked without Jesus’ intent, or that the lack of faith prevented him from working any wonders.
 These all disappear from Matthew; my contention is that they were tied to a “wonder-worker” tradition about Jesus, in which he is not divine, is not the Christ, but is a traveling magician, with which the ancient world was full.
 This tradition probably fed into the group that produced the Didache.